 To stay ahead of the ever-increasingly competitive recruitment pack agency owners need to understand and maximise the potential benefits that using social media can bring, both as a primary sourcing tool and reinforcement for your brand as a recruiter of choice.

-Here are three critical social media actions all recruitment business owners should do to attract the talent they need to take their agencies forward in 2016.
+Here are three critical social media actions all recruitment business owners should do to attract the talent they need to take their agencies forward.

 - Think and act like a football manager: